-A career change at 45 may seem frightening and difficult.
+A career change at 45 is challenging, but certainly not impossible.
 At this age, most people have financial obligations, and changing jobs means you’ll have to spend time and money to learn new skills.
-However, if you’re looking for a career change at 45, this guide can help.
-Job seekers can leave a current role and find high-quality potential employers.
+However, if you’re in this situation, this guide to finding a job after 45 can help.
+Job seekers can leave their current roles and find high-quality potential employers.

-Just because you’re middle-aged doesn’t mean you should feel like you don’t have the option of a fresh start.
+If you feel stuck in your current job, a midlife career change can give you a fresh start.
 A change of career at 45 can be transformative, gratifying, and lucrative.
 The majority of midlife career changers are delighted with their new jobs.
-Below, you will find step-by-step guidance to help you change jobs and the best career change at 45 ideas.
+Below, you will find a step-by-step guide to help you change jobs with ideas for new careers at 45, including options for a tech career change.

 Signs You Need a Career Change at 45